GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 • Requirements for the technology used

-• Protection from toxic/harmful substances
+• Protection against toxic/harmful substances

 • Compliance with limit values for eligible materials/substances